MarkusDanilow/CoMad_Dev/README.md

 ```

 As you can see the view data attribute *title*, which was set in the controller's action, is accessed and printed as the page title by using the *ViewDataService*.
-Inside the body the current view from the application.
+Inside the body we request the current view from the application.
 In our example the *index.php* from section 4 will be included in here.